lexinlevan1/INST377-Final-LetUsCook/docs/developer-manual.md

   * id: id number for recipe
 * Response: JSON array of ingredients

+**GET** `/api/recipes`
+* Description: Retrieves all recipies that can be made based on ingredients in myPantry
+* Resopnse: JSON Array of 10 recipes

 **GET** `/api/mypantry`
 * Description: Gets all ingredients in pantry
 * Response: JSON array of ingredients